The Mental Health Checklist Every Australian Needs to Read

 This article includes advice and insights from Dr James Collison, Clinical Psychologist and Senior Lecturer at the Australian College of Applied Psychology

-Life in lockdown.
-As Sydneysiders prepare for another week under stay at home orders, the lasting impacts of isolation are starting to be realised.
-What began as an inconvenience has quickly turned to widespread psychological concern and the statistics are damning.
-Recently, support service Lifeline recorded 3,345 calls, the highest daily number in the organisation’s history and a sad realisation of Australia’s burgeoning lockdown issues.
-With the end of isolation nowhere in sight, recognising the state of your mental health has never been more important.
+If we learned anything from the lockdown, it was the importance of mental health support.
+What began as an inconvenience quickly turned to widespread psychological concern and the statistics are damning.
+In August 2021, at the height of the Sydney lockdown, support service Lifeline recorded 3,345 calls, the highest daily number in the organisation’s history and a sad realisation of Australia’s burgeoning issue.
+While the health-imposed isolation may have come to end, recognising the state of your mental health has never been more important.
 In fact, it could save a life.